aahammer/smitestats/README.md

 Smite God Pofiler
 ==========

 Crawled some data from the game [Smite](https://account.hirezstudios.com/smitegame/default.aspx?ok=) with python and postgres.
-The results were put into a data driven document
+The results were put into a data driven document.
 Go to the [Smite God Profiler](https://99fa74430a7299617dcb72536a575a53eb951c49.googledrive.com/host/0B4mpy1-rgt5DbmtudFMzWkxaY2s/godprofiles.html)